veres-one/docs.veres.one/docs/agreements/software.md

 option of following the terms and conditions either of that numbered version or of any later version published by the Veres One Project.
-If the Program does not specify a version number of the Veres One Open Software License, you may choose any version ever published by the Veres One Project.
+If the Program does not specify a version number of the Veres One Community Software License, you may choose any version ever published by the Veres One Project.

-If the Program specifies that a proxy can decide which future versions of the Veres One Open Software License can be used, that proxy's public statement of acceptance of a version permanently authorizes you to choose that version for the Program.
+If the Program specifies that a proxy can decide which future versions of the Veres One Community Software License can be used, that proxy's public statement of acceptance of a version permanently authorizes you to choose that version for the Program.